antmicro/zephyr-fpga-controller-examples/README.md

 The main part is the FPGA controller itself.
 It is a completely new Zephyr subsystem developed to enable communication between Zephyr and FPGAs.
-The subsystem is described in more detail in the following chapters.
+The subsystem is described in more detail in the following sections.

 In addition to that, a serial loader command has been added to Zephyr.
 It allows users to load arbitrary data to the memory of a board running Zephyr over the serial interface.